junxit/us-congress-bills-109/metadata.md

 - 2006-09-25 — Mr. Davis, Tom moved to suspend the rules and agree to the resolution.
 - 2006-09-25 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6981-6982)
 - 2006-09-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6981-6982)
+- 2006-09-26 — Received in the Senate.
+- 2006-11-13 — Referred to the Committee on Commerce, Science, and Transportation.